 The monitoring process

 Companies failing to meet the basic expectations will be monitored again, once sufficient time has been allowed for non-compliance issues to be addressed.

-Additional visits are available via the administration office at a cost of £170 (+ VAT) per additional standard visit and £250 (+ VAT) per additional multi-visit.
+Additional visits are available via the administration office at a cost of £170 (+ VAT) per additional standard visit and £300 (+ VAT) per additional multi-visit.

 The Scheme also offers an advisory visit where the Monitor will visit the company’s office to discuss the Scheme’s requirements in more detail and advise on how the company might improve its score.
 This can be arranged at a cost of £250 (+ VAT).

-The executive summary will highlight those good things have been done to achieve the score as well as what needs to be addressed to achieve a higher score.
+An executive summary found on the first page of the report will highlight good practice as well as what needs to be addressed to further improve.

 As a score of 8 or more indicates that the site has addressed all relevant questions on the Checklist but hasn’t done anything exceptional to warrant a score of 9, or anything innovative to warrant a 10, the Monitor’s report may not contain any bold italic comments.
 It is therefore the responsibility of the site manager to consider what needs to be done to achieve a higher score.